Welcome to the Cyber-Synagogue!

 The traditional Christian belief concerning Messiah recognizes Yeshua as Messiah.
 He is seen as both the Suffering Messiah (1st coming) and returning Kingly Messiah who will establish peace (2nd coming).

-Messianic Jewish theology agrees with traditional Christianity theology in that Yeshua is the Messiah.
+Conservative Messianic Judaism theology agrees with traditional Christianity theology in that Yeshua is the Messiah.
 We believe in both the Suffering Messiah (1st coming) and returning Kingly Messiah who will establish peace (2nd coming).
 Passages in Isaiah are seen as picturing a Suffering Messiah that will heal and bring salvation.

 Next week we will address in detail the other Theological differences.